How to get Italian Citizenship by Descent & Your Italian Heritage

 The Application Process

 As mentioned earlier, proving the link between you and your Italian ancestor is the most important part of the application process.
-The three main channels to applying for Italian citizenship by descent include Italian consulate, municipality, and Italian court.
-You must present supporting documents to keep the record straight and prove you are clean.
-Some of the documents you may need include;
+The three main channels for applying for Italian citizenship by descent are the Italian consulate, municipality, and Italian court.

 • A recorded pedigree chart of your family